duoyw/PilotScope/README.md

 # <center><font color=green size=10>PilotScope</font></center>

 PilotScope is an AI4DB deployment tool.
 The ML methods in PilotScope could apply several abstracted operators to interact with databases to fulfill their functions.
-We now support 15 ML methods、2 DBs and 11 push-and-pulls.
+We now support 15 ML methods, 2 DBs and 11 push-and-pulls.
 And here is the source code of "PilotScope: Steering Databases with Machine Learning Drivers".
 You can get the PostgreSQL's source code with pilotscope patch and the Spark's source code with pilotscope patch from [PostgresSQL repo](https://github.com/duoyw/PilotScopePostgreSQL) and [Spark repo](https://github.com/duoyw/PilotScopeSpark) respectively.

 <!-- wait  for tutorial-->
 A detailed tutorial will be provided on : [tutorial]()